THINGS TO DO IN JUPITER – 5 WAYS TO DOUBLE UP YOUR OUTDOOR FUN

 Habitats include Florida scrub, depression marsh, tidal swamp, and flatwoods.

-Next, check out the watery part of north Palm Beach County.
+Next, check out the watery part of north Palm Beach County, a fabulous way to check off a Things To Do in Jupiter trip.

 You have lots of choices along the Wild & Scenic Loxahatchee River and the waterways of the Jupiter Inlet.
 Kayak, canoe, stand-up paddle board — take your pick at JUPITER OUTDOOR CENTER.